microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/Auth_ServerTestDesignSpecification.md

 * SID may be different in your environment.

 #####Share(s)
 If MS-SRVS is supported by SUT, test suite can dynamically set Share Permissions using MS-SRVS.
 One share need to be exposed, named AzShare by default.
-Folder (NTFS) permission should be set to allow everyone to access it.Otherwise, 6 shares (AzShare01, …, AzShare06) are required.
+Folder (NTFS) permission should be set to allow everyone to access it.
+Otherwise, 6 shares (AzShare01, …, AzShare06) are required.
 Share Permissions should be set respectively according to the Security Descriptor in each of the following tables.
 Folder (NTFS) permission should be set to allow everyone to access it.

 #### <a name="_Toc427487705"/>BVT cases